The Simple Way To Declutter and Downsize Your Home Room by Room – WITHOUT Getting Overwhelmed – with a checklist too!

 Clearing the clutter in any room needs to be NON-emotional and very Yes/No, black and white – or else you will find yourself stuck and most likely getting nothing accomplished.

-I’m all about “Joy” when it comes to decluttering my clothes – but for STUFF… no, it’s very simple:
+I’m all about “Joy” when it comes to decluttering sentimental items – but for STUFF… no, it’s very simple:

 Ok, let’s get started!